How to calculate your net worth

 Open a savings account and save money

-Open a savings account and contribute to it regularly, for example, once a week or month when you receive your pay.
+Open a savings account and contribute to it regularly.
 You might be surprised just how quickly you can build a substantial balance with a little discipline, and this can have a hugely positive effect on your net worth.

 Cut back on spending

-Work out a budget and see where you can cut back on your outgoing expenses.
-It also pays to reduce frivolous spending and impulse purchases - these will only have a negative effect on your net worth.
+Put together a budget and see where you can cut back on your outgoing expenses.
+It'll also help you to reduce frivolous spending and impulse purchases - these will only have a negative effect on your net worth.
 Make sure you actually need to make a purchase before parting with your hard-earned dollars.

 Borrowing large amounts will offset the value of any assets you own, so it’s important that you make sensible decisions when borrowing money.
 Taking out a large loan or multiple loans can severely impact your finances, so make sure you can comfortably afford to service any loan you apply for.